Avast VPN Review | Is SecureLine Really Secure?

 Anonymity and Security

 Generally, it is always a good sign when a provider of anonymity services isn’t based in a country with oppressive regulations or strong data retention laws.
-These include the 5 eyes, 9 eyes, and 14 eyes countries like the US and France.
+These include the five eyes, nine eyes, and 14 eyes in countries like the US and France.

-Although the Czech Republic isn’t part of these alliances, it still does remain in the European Union which places it in an area less favourable for privacy.
-The bright spark is that the Czech Republic still hasn’t implemented any mandatory data retention laws yet – so no logging!
+Although the Czech Republic isn’t part of these alliances, it remains in the European Union, which places it in a less favorable area for privacy.
+The bright spark is that the Czech Republic still hasn’t implemented mandatory data retention laws yet, so there is no logging!

-Avast SecureLine VPN claims not to store any logs apart from connection logs containing timestamps of connections.
+Avast SecureLine VPN claims not to store any logs apart from connection logs.
+These logs record the timestamps of connections to their servers.

 Strong Security Settings by Default

-By default, Avast SecureLine VPN only offers one mode of connection protocol; OpenVPN.
+By default, Avast SecureLine VPN only offers one mode of connection protocol: OpenVPN.
 At the same time, it also fully encrypts data at 256-bits.
-This combination makes it extremely secure at this point of time but doesn’t give users a lot of leeway in terms of choice.
+This combination makes it highly secure at this point but doesn’t give users a lot of leeway in terms of choice.

-Still, coming from a company that specializes in antivirus products this paranoia isn’t surprising.
-The problem is that VPNs can be put to various uses, some of which have no need of such high encryption.
-For example, streaming media from Netflix could benefit from lower encryption rates if it boosts speed – but more on that later.
+Still, this paranoia isn't surprising coming from a company that specializes in antivirus products.
+The problem is that VPNs can be put to various uses, some of which do not need such high encryption.
+For example, streaming media from Netflix could benefit from lower encryption rates if it boosts speed – but more later.

-For a cybersecurity (and now) privacy company to be found harvesting data is already a grievous sin, but Avast was recently caught trying to sell that data as well.
-Compounding on two wrongs, the company even tried to justify the sale of said data.
+For a cybersecurity (and now) privacy company to be found harvesting data is a grievous sin, but Avast was recently caught trying to sell that data.
+Compounding on two wrongs, the company even tried to justify selling said data.

-Apparently, the disassociation of data from identities wasn't as clean as Avast thought and ultimately it was possible to clean up and piece together the information – linking back to identities.
+The disassociation of data from identities wasn't as clean as Avast thought, and ultimately, it was possible to clean up and piece together the information – linking back to identities.

 Included Features and Extras

-For a product that has been in the market for around 5 years, Avast Secureline VPN is surprisingly sparse.
-It comes as both an add-on to their Internet security suite of products as well as a standalone product.
+For a product that has been in the market for around five years, Avast Secureline VPN is surprisingly sparse.
+It comes as both an add-on to their Internet security suite of products and a standalone product.

-This means that if you’re getting it as a standalone, it doesn’t come with many of the bells and whistles that most other VPN service providers are offering today.
-For example, may include features like ad blockers, whitelisters, and more.
+This means that if you’re getting it as a standalone, it doesn’t come with many bells and whistles that most other VPN service providers offer today.
+For example, it may include features like ad blockers, whitelists, and more.
 What Avast is offering is very simple and pure.

 Network Security Option

-Since there is rarely any need for VPNs service with trusted networks, SecureLine gives you the option to trust certain networks in its settings.
-This means that you can set it to trust networks where you feel safe such as within your home or on your business network.
+Since there is rarely any need for VPNs with trusted networks, SecureLine allows you to trust certain networks in its settings.
+This means that you can set it to trust networks where you feel safe, such as within your home or on your business network.

 Kill Switch

-I would have been very surprised if Avast had left this out but thankfully, they did include a Kill Switch.
-When enabled, this option will cut off your Internet access the moment it detects the loss of connection to a secure VPN server.
+I would have been shocked if Avast had left this out, but thankfully, they did include a Kill Switch.
+When enabled, this option will cut off your Internet access when it detects the loss of connection to a secure VPN server.

 Adding Browser Extensions

-You can also choose to add browser extension on to either FireFox or Chrome from within the Windows app.
-Although handy, I can’t foresee much use of having this here and it seems simply redundant having already installed the full application.
+You can also choose to add a browser extension to either Firefox or Chrome from within the Windows app.
+Although handy, I can’t foresee much use in having this here, and it seems simply redundant, having already installed the full application.

 Accessibility – 55 Locations, 34 Countries

-Unfortunately, Avast doesn’t disclose how many servers it operates, just that it has them in 55 locations in 34 countries.
-Strangely, I have seen some VPN reviewers claim that this shows they operate 55 servers only – how they arrived at this conclusion I have no idea, since 55 locations merely means that Avast has servers operating out of more than one location in a country.
+Unfortunately, Avast doesn’t disclose how many servers it operates; it just has them in 55 locations in 34 countries.
+Strangely, I have seen some VPN reviewers claim that this shows they operate 55 servers only – how they arrived at this conclusion, I have no idea since 55 locations merely means that Avast has servers operating out of more than one location in a country.

-For example, if it has servers located in Honolulu and Atlanta, this would mean it has an unknown number of servers in 2 locations in 1 country.
+For example, if it has servers in Honolulu and Atlanta, it would have an unknown number of servers in 2 locations in 1 country.

 Still, I’ve noted the spread of countries that Avast has servers operating out of and they cover a very good geographic spread.
 No matter where your location is, it is likely that you will be able to connect to one of their servers nearby your location at least.